 Dr. Marc Heller is one of the few chiropractors in the nation offering coccyx adjustment.
 Become pain-free without unnecessary surgery!

-If you suffer from coccyx pain, you’re not alone.
+If you suffer from coccyx pain, that is, tailbone pain, you’re not alone.
 Over the past 18 years, Dr. Marc Heller has treated literally hundreds of people who suffer from pain in their tailbone.
-For some people, the pain is minor … just an annoyance.
+For some people, tailbone pain is minor … just an annoyance.
 But for others, the pain is so debilitating, it’s downright intolerable.

 People with severe coccyx pain can’t sit comfortably for any amount of time without being stabbed by a sharp shooting pain.
-Unfortunately, that makes working a desk job, sharing sit-down meals with friends and family, going out to the movies, driving, and biking impossible.
+That makes working a desk job, sharing sit-down meals with friends and family, going out to the movies, driving, and biking impossible.

 If the pain gets really bad, coccyx sufferers can’t even lie down comfortably, which makes getting a good night’s sleep impossible.
 It also makes sex difficult, which can put a strain on relationships.